 - Putting money in the pockets of local entrepreneurs and help develop the local economy

-We know no one who’s actually been there, so at this moment our knowledge is limited to what we read online… We are super fascinated and are really excited that we will visit soon (April, probably) to meet the team who will make Spotted by Locals Tashkent!
+We don’t know people who have actually been there, so at this moment our knowledge is limited to what we read online… We are super fascinated and are really excited that we will visit soon (April, probably) to meet the team who will make Spotted by Locals Tashkent!

 Uzbekistan has just announced an expanded list of countries whose citizens can visit without a visa and who can apply through the electronic system.
 Now seems to be the perfect time to go :)